edgexfoundry/device-sdk-c/README.v2.md

 - The new `reconfigure` callback allows the driver to respond to dynamic reconfiguration requests.
 This is possible when using the Registry.

-- In `handle_get`, the incoming query parameters are passed as a name-value pair list instead of being marshalled into a special `Attribute`
+- In `handle_get`, the incoming query options are passed as a string/string map instead of being marshalled into a special `Attribute`.
+Query options are also available for put requests.

 - In `handle_get`, the type of the Reading data being requested is now specified using the structured typecode `iot_typecode_t`.
 An `edgex_propertytype` may be extracted from this if required using the following function:

 `edgex_propertytype edgex_propertytype_typecode (const iot_typecode_t *tc)`

+- New callback functions create/free_address and create/free_resource_attr are defined for parsing protocol properties and resource attributes respectively.
+This allows the parsing procedure to be performed once per device / device profile rather than on every get/put invocation

 - In `handle_put` the data to be set is passed as an array of `iot_data_t` rather than an array of `commandresult`